The control arm is one of the most common components you’d find in just about any car you see around.

 Q: Is it OK to replace only one control arm?

 It depends on the state of the other control arm.
 The thing is, in most cases, they wear off at the same time.
 If they don’t, then one of them might not be far off.
 In most cases, it is not a good idea to replace only one control.
-Except you are on a tight budget, it makes sense to replace both if one is bad.
+Except that you are on a tight budget, it makes sense to replace both if one is bad.

 Q: Do I need an alignment after replacing the upper control arm?